Before I begin this article, let me put out a disclaimer.

 - Set a goal and promised to transport humans to Mars in 10 years.
 He said that in 2011, trusting that his mathematics is as good as his Physics, that figure would now stand at 7-17 years.

 - Plans to rid the world’s dependence on fossil fuels one day.
 He wants to do this by making solar energy the world’s premier energy source.

 All super successful people have at some point in their lives been risk takers, some more than others, but very few like Elon Musk.
-He could have retired after selling Zip2 for $307 million USD to Compaq.
-He could have retired after selling PayPal to eBay for $1.5 billion USD.
+He could have retired after selling Zip2 for US$307 million to Compaq.
+He could have retired after selling PayPal to eBay for US$1.5 billion.
 But he chose to venture into the two industries most people don’t even dream of entering, let alone revolutionizing them.
 Elon Musk took great risks by investing almost all the fortune he had made with his previous companies into his two new ventures – SpaceX and Tesla Motors.
-Elon Musk epitomizes perseverance and is the greatest risk-taking-success-story ever written in the Silicon Valley.
+Elon Musk epitomizes perseverance and is the greatest risk-taking-success-story ever written in Silicon Valley.

 - Invested almost all his net worth of approximately $100 million dollars into SpaceX because he believed in his vision and because nobody else on the planet thought it was either possible or feasible for a private enterprise to build and enable space vehicles that can do what NASA couldn’t – take humans to Mars.

 - Invested $6.3 million USD of his own money to start Tesla Motors which was the first auto industry start-up in decades and the first auto industry start-up in Silicon Valley ever.

 - Decided to become the man who would go on to save and gradually restore the world’s faith in electric cars.
 When Tesla Motors was on the verge of collapse and had only enough money to run the company for a couple of months more, Musk put in all his capital reserve to save the company from collapse and his total investment in Tesla eventually became $75 million USD.